 Restaurants in Rome: On a Map

-How to Use This Map: Click the icons on the map to get more information about each restaurant.
-Click the star next to the title of the map to add this map to your Google Maps account.
-To view it on your phone or computer, open Google Maps, click the menu button, go to “Your Places,” click Maps, and you will see this map on your list.
+How to Use This Map: Click the icons on the map to get more information about each point of interest.
+To take this map with you, click the star next to the title of the map which adds it to your Google account.
+Next, within your Google Maps app, select ‘Saved’ and then select ‘Maps’.
+This map title will now appear in your list.

 Tips for Eating in Rome

 Make a reservation for dinner.
 Many of the restaurants we listed take reservations.
-It’s a little more work before your trip, but for dinner in Rome, we recommend making a reservation, particularly for the rooftop restaurants and higher end restaurants.
+Itโs a little more work before your trip, but for dinner in Rome, we recommend making a reservation, particularly for the rooftop restaurants and higher end restaurants.
 In this article, we give links to each restaurant so you can make your reservation.

 Hours of Operation.
 Some restaurants will be open for lunch (roughly noon to 2:30), close for a few hours, and then reopen for dinner.
 I recommend checking the hours of places you are interested in, so you can time your meals.
-We’ve been in the unfortunate situation where we weren’t hungry until 3 and then couldn’t find a good place to eat.
+Weโve been in the unfortunate situation where we werenโt hungry until 3 and then couldnโt find a good place to eat.

 Dinner starts at 7:00 pm.
-In Rome, dinner doesn’t typically start until 7:00 or 7:30 pm, but many Romans eat much later than this (around 9:00 pm).
+In Rome, dinner doesnโt typically start until 7:00 or 7:30 pm, but many Romans eat much later than this (around 9:00 pm).
 To get on schedule, plan on having lunch around 1:30 pm and dinner between 7:30 and 9:00 pm.

 What should you order.
 When you look at a menu, you will see antipasti (appetizers), primi (first course), secondi (second or main course), contorni (side dishes), and dolci (dessert).
 You do not have to pick something from each category.
 We typically split an antipasti and then each order a first or second course.
 Unless you are very hungry, ordering both a first course and a second course is a lot of food.